Limited Seats Available in TEF-TCF Batches | Register Now!

 Conclusion

-A French language stereotype may be negative or positive, but even positive stereotypes present two problems: They are clichés and they present a human being as far more simple and uniform than any human being actually is – Nancy Kress
+A French language stereotype may be negative or positive, but even positive stereotypes present two problems: They are clichés and they present a human being as far more simple and uniform than any human being actually is – Nancy Kress.

 These wise words fit perfectly here.
 Do not base your judgment on subjective assumptions and go see for yourself the truth to these stereotypes.
+For everything French, visit our website.

 Vibha Goyal